Romania

 Reforms to protect free speech after journalist given prison sentence

 Ionel Dălban was a Romanian journalist and ran a local weekly magazine, Cronica Romaşcană.
 He was convicted and given a prison sentence for writing about an alleged fraud by public figures.
-The Strasbourg court ruled that the conviction had violated his right to freedom of expression.
+The European court ruled that the conviction had violated his right to freedom of expression.
 The case triggered reforms to free speech protections in Romania.

 "Totally insufficient" investigation of a suspicious death and the reform of criminal investigations